-Students with undergraduate degrees not in geography may be required to complete additional courses or readings to overcome deficiencies in geographic theory and methods.
+Students that do not have an undergraduate degrees in geography may be required to complete additional courses to overcome deficiencies in geographic theory and methods.
 These units are beyond the above requirements.
 The student's deficiencies should be determined within the first year of the program by the Graduate Advisor, in consultation with the student and another GGG faculty member, usually the student's Major Professor.
-Generally, a student with an undergraduate degree in a closely-allied field can expect to be required to complete the rough equivalent of a minor in Geography, consisting of one course each in human geography, physical geography, and geographic methods, plus an additional 9 units of geographic coursework.
+Generally, a student with an undergraduate degree in a closely-allied field can expect to be required to complete the rough equivalent of a minor in

+Geography, consisting of one course each in human geography, physical geography, and geographic methods, plus an additional 9 units of geographic coursework.